 “The psychopathology of social isolation has been studied in a variety of animals, and many features are similar across species, including humans.
 Aggression, helplessness, and reduced ability to learn are typically produced in animals…and…certain kinds of family environment produce the same conditions in children.” – Ray Peat PhD

-When it comes to the potential to have a harmful impact upon the body and the brain, I believe there’s probably something even worse than persistent social isolation, and that’s social isolation combined with any (sometimes even all) of a long list of metabolism interfering and stress promoting things.
-In fact, without these influences, social isolation isn’t necessarily always so bad.
+When it comes to harming the body and the brain, there’s probably something even worse than social isolation, and that’s social isolation when combined with any of a long list of metabolism interfering, stress promoting things.
+In fact, without additional anti-metabolic influences, social isolation isn’t necessarily always so bad.

-These and other things interact with a variety of metabolic processes which, particularly in the context of a high polyunsaturated fat (PUFA), sugar restricted diet, promote increasing levels of cortisol and other stress hormones and inflammatory substances.
+These and other anti-metabolism things, interact with biological/biochemical processes which (particularly in the context of a high polyunsaturated fat, sugar restricted diet), lead to increased levels of cortisol, and other stress related hormones and inflammatory substances.